Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 However, I believe that you'll be better off in the long run to leverage a framework.
 They tend to make the basic tasks of machine-learning much more systematic and repeatable, especially when it comes to benchmarking.

-Let's also discuss the package data.table [@R-datatable] here. data.table is a powerful tool that underlies many popular packages.
+Let's also discuss the package data.table [@R-data.table] here. data.table is a powerful tool that underlies many popular packages.
 While it has many uses, it can be more confusing to work with as opposed to dplyr [@R-dplyr].
-It underlies many other libraries and can softly be considered one of the pillars that holds up much of the R universe.
+It can softly be considered one of the pillars that holds up much of the R universe.
 If you have been using python, datatable will remind you of pandas [@reback2020pandas].
 If you are working with really large data sets, datatable will be useful to learn.

 ### Implementing a lead scoring project

 A random forest is an excellent tool for classification and can forecast more than two classes.
 Logistic regression is typically used for binary classes (renewed, did not renew) and should probably be your first step.
 There are forms of logistic regression that will handle multi-class problems.
 We'll take a look at both tools.
 In practice, a random forest tends to handle a wide variety of problems you will be faced with at a club very well.

 Missing data or orphan cases can make these tasks extremely frustrating.
 There is no guarantee that your model will converge.
 We stated earlier that most of your time will be spent putting your data in order.
 You'll be much happier if you put the hours into getting your data in the proper spot.
 The fun part of these exercises is the modeling.
 However, it ends up being the part you spend the smallest amount of time working on.
+I hope the high is worth the lows to you.

 Additionally, we should follow the process that we outlined in chapter \@ref(chapter4).
-We'll do this to demonstrate that it isn't managerial BS.
+We'll do this to demonstrate that it isn't managerial B.S.
 Structuring projects is critical when you are working in teams or working in a distributed fashion.
 Let's remind ourselves of the basic steps we want to follow:

 1. Define a measurable goal or hypothesis
 2. Data collection